 - Manage your tasks and deliver them before deadlines with its calendar-like view, which helps you to manage your deadlines and dates.

 It costs $39.99 for Mac and $17.99 for iOS.
-It has a whole set of features, such as; calendar, lists, integration, Kanban view, and more.
+It has a whole set of features, such as; a calendar, lists, integration, Kanban view, and more.

 Nirvana is based on the GTD method.
-It does a stellar job in keeping you right on track when you perform tasks, set deadlines, share projects, or schedule them.
+It does a stellar job of keeping you right on track when you perform tasks, set deadlines, share projects, or schedule them.
 Nirvana applies all the GTD steps and has an inbox where you can add items and lists to complete your tasks.

 You can assign tags, the energy needed, due dates, notes, and more.
 For organizing things, you can place them under the tabs; “Next”, “Waiting”, “Scheduled”, “Projects”, “Reference” and ‘’Trash’’.

 You can enjoy unlimited projects, reference lists, and recurring tasks with it.

 It is a cloud-based tasks manager app, which gives you access to your data on the go.
 It has a seamless organization design interface, allowing you to have things easily accessible.